Copyright Modules: Copyright for Teaching and Learning Activities

-- Short video: About 4 and 6 minutes in length
+- Short video: About 4 to 6 minutes in length

 - Transcript of the narration from the corresponding video: Depending on your preferred learning style, you might choose to simply read the text-based content.
 The transcripts also contain helpful links for you to explore and learn more.

 - Quiz: The quizzes at the end of each module are learning tools; results are not monitored or retained

 These modules are meant to supplement rather than replace the copyright resources provided by the University of Toronto.
 For information about specific scenarios, consult the University of Toronto's copyright guidelines and resources, your campus copyright specialist, and, if necessary, seek legal advice.

 - St. George (Downtown) and UTSC: firstname.lastname@example.org

 - UTM: Yayo Umetsubo, Scholarly Communications and Liaison Librarian